 Which war games are worth your time?
 It’s a tricky question to answer since war is sort of the default here in the world of PC gaming.
 The fighting in Counter-Strike will never cease, and Call of Duty will always find another geopolitical reason to nurture conflict.
 PC games are, as Turbine’s cancelled MOBA put it, in a state of Infinite Crisis.

-We’ve chosen to dig out the games that don’t use war as a convenient backdrop, but treat it as a serious theme deserving of examination.
-Some of these greats recreate historical catastrophes in pedantic yet moving detail, while others concern aliens and wizards, but nonetheless simulate something real about the struggles of wartime.
+We’ve chosen to dig out the war games that don’t use conflict as a convenient backdrop, but treat it as a serious theme deserving of examination.
+Some of these greats recreate historical catastrophes in pedantic yet moving detail, while others concern fantastic beasts and wizards, but nonetheless simulate something real about the struggles of wartime.